All Episodes

 By the way, there is a bracket on my website, March Madness.

-Well, we're actually calling it Muller Madness, and that being you can see if your bracket matches my bracket, and in terms of who got it most wrong the last two years.
+And that being, you can see if your bracket matches my bracket in terms of who got it most wrong the last two years.

-Uh the charges were dropped by the prosecutors.
+The charges were dropped by the prosecutors.

 Now, the police are livid.

-Even Deadfish, Emmanuel, when you lose him in Chicago, you've lost everyone.
+Even Deadfish Emmanuel, when you lose him in Chicago, you've lost everyone.

-Gay men and women who will come forward and one day say they were a victim of a hate crime who now will be doubted.
+To then use those very laws and the principles and values behind the Matthew Shepard hate crimes legislation to self-promote your career is a cost that comes to all the individuals, gay men and women who will come forward and one day say they were a victim of a hate crime who now will be doubted.

 People that of also of all walks of life and backgrounds, race, ethnicity, sexual orientation.

-Now this cast a shadow of whether they're telling the truth, and he did this all in the name of self-promotion.
+Now this cast a shadow of whether they're telling the truth.

 And he used the laws of the hate crime legislation that all of us collectively over years have put on the books to stand.

-He wasn't even briefed on the decision to drop these charges, learned about it in the middle of a police academy graduation ceremony scheduled at the same time as this uh his off uh the the guy's office, the prosecutor's office announced it.
+Learned about it in the middle of a police academy graduation ceremony scheduled at the same time as this guy's office, the prosecutor's office, announced it.

-And police, the prosecutors, uh insist, and the mayor's insisting that Smollett is guilty and the evidence is overwhelming and incontrovertible, and everybody is asking, how did this ever happen?
+And police, the prosecutors, insist, and the mayor is insisting that Smollett is guilty and the evidence is overwhelming and incontrovertible.

 Now, I don't, I'm just reading what they say.